-Building upon the concepts of Tech Prep and the traditional accelerated mechanism of dual enrollment, the College will award college or vocational (career-technical) credit as appropriate to students who complete industry certification and/or coursework through an Okaloosa County CHOICE Institute or other career academy.
-Students seeking college credit must be admitted to the College and must complete the appropriate credit request processes.
-Credit shall be awarded upon verification of course completion and/or certification and may be contingent upon completion of subsequent college level courses, faculty interview, student demonstration, portfolio or other validation process.
+Building upon the concepts of Tech Prep and the traditional accelerated mechanism of dual enrollment, the College will award college or vocational (career/technical) credit as appropriate to students who complete industry certifications and/or coursework through an Okaloosa County CHOICE Institute or other career academy.
+Students seeking college credit must be admitted to the College and must complete the appropriate credit request process.
+Credit shall be awarded upon verification of course completion and/or certification and may be contingent upon completion of subsequent college level courses, faculty interview, student demonstration, portfolio or other validation processes.

 Credits earned through this arrangement shall not be recorded on the student's college transcript until/unless the student has completed at least fifteen credits of coursework at the College.
-The fifteen credits may be any combination of college credit, college preparatory credit, or vocational (career-technical) credit.
+The fifteen credits may be any combination of college credit, college preparatory credit, or careen-technical credit.
 Credits earned through dual enrollment may be counted in satisfying this requirement.
+Determination of credits to be awarded through this arrangement rests with the College.